eighties8/wordibble/README.md

 # Wordibble - Refined Word Search Game

 A refined Wordle-style game built with Next.js, TypeScript, and Tailwind CSS.
-Features better UX with switchable 5, 6, or 7 letter modes, intelligent cursor management, and vowel reveals.
+With a focus on UX and player friendly features: switchable 5, 6, or 7 letter modes, option for clues, intelligent cursor management, and vowel reveals.

 ## Features